Heritage

 No hay anuncios

 The work has never been moved from the Reina Sofía Museum since it was installed there in 1992.
-When it arrived in Spain from MoMA, where it was kept during the dictatorship (1939-1981), the canvas was first installed at the Buen Retiro and later moved to the Madrid contemporary art museum.
+When it arrived in Spain from MoMA, where it was kept during the dictatorship (1939-1981), the canvas was first installed in the Buen Retiro and then moved to the Madrid contemporary art museum.
 The Basque Country has made several requests over the years, such as when the Guggenheim was inaugurated or on other anniversaries; Barcelona also made one in 1992.
 All have been denied.

 Open the political debate